gzhang33/Christmas-tree/docs/epics.md

 ## Summary

 This breakdown respects the existing "Brownfield" status of the project.
-- **Epic 1** establishes the new architecture (Zustand/Tailwind) by refactoring the existing `Controls` and file structure.
+- **Epic 1** establishes the new architecture (Zustand/Tailwind) and implements the "Midnight Magic" Design System.
-- **Epic 2** upgrades the existing `TreeParticles` to meet the high-fidelity visual and physics requirements of the PRD.
+- **Epic 2** upgrades the existing `TreeParticles` to meet the high-fidelity visual and physics requirements (GPU State Machine, Bezier Curves).
-- **Epic 3** adds the missing interaction layer (Lightbox, Hover) to complete the user journey.
+- **Epic 3** enables the rich interactive layer (Lightbox, Magnetic Hover, Implosion) using the Hybrid Interaction pattern.

 This approach minimizes rework while ensuring the final product meets the premium "Midnight Magic" specification.